 In Section \ref{sec:correlation}, we evaluated the correlation of other benchmarks compared to \APPROACH{}.
-For the FOLIO dataset, we were able to calculate the exact number of operators in each problem allowing us to plot points comparing the autoformalization and informalization accuracy for each operator number class to directly compared to the accuracy of the same number operators in the first-order logic dataset we generated.
+For the FOLIO dataset, we were able to calculate the exact number of operators in each problem, allowing us to plot points comparing the autoformalization and informalization accuracy for each operator number class to directly compare to the accuracy of the same number of operators in the first-order logic dataset we generated.

-We plot these results in Figure\,\ref{fig:folio_corelation} with the Pearson co-relation coefficient.
+We plot these results in Figure\,\ref{fig:folio_corelation} with the Pearson correlation coefficient.
 Each figure shows a moderate to strong correlation with a statistically significant p-value of less than 0.05.
 As the computational complexity increases, performance on \APPROACH{}, autoformalization, and informalization decreases.
-The autoformalization coorelation is significantly stronger due to the informalization evaluation metrics being much weaker at evaluating truth maintenance.
+The autoformalization correlation is significantly stronger due to the informalization evaluation metrics being much weaker at evaluating truth maintenance.